Jonathan India Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.
+- The White Sox pitching staff is first in the league with a collective 10.3 strikeouts per nine innings.

-- The White Sox have a 5.55 team ERA that ranks 28th across all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.55).

-- White Sox pitchers combine to surrender 53 total home runs at a rate of 1.6 per game (second-most in baseball).
+- White Sox pitchers combine to allow 54 total home runs at a clip of 1.6 per game (second-most in the league).

-- Clevinger (2-2) takes the mound for the White Sox in his seventh start of the season.
-He has a 4.60 ERA in 29 1/3 innings pitched, with 26 strikeouts.
+- Kopech makes the start for the White Sox, his seventh of the season.
+He is 0-3 with a 5.97 ERA and 34 strikeouts in 31 2/3 innings pitched.

-- The righty's most recent appearance came on Sunday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while allowing seven hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the Minnesota Twins, giving up one earned run while surrendering one hit.

-- The 32-year-old has an ERA of 4.60, with 8 strikeouts per nine innings, in six games this season.
-Opponents are hitting .276 against him.
+- The 27-year-old has an ERA of 5.97, with 9.7 strikeouts per nine innings, in six games this season.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.